GREATDANELADY.COM

 See Feed Program for Allergies

-PS: A Quick Look At Potential Contact Allergies
+A Quick Look At Potential Contact Allergies

 There are contact allergies you need to consider before you go to all this expense of allergy testing, provided you go that route.
 Take a careful assessment of any changes in cleaning supplies, detergents, aerosol sprays and carpet sprinkle products.
 You may just have a"Taa-Da" moment and save youself some major $$ in testing.